Muftiate: Former Soviet Union

+Four spiritual directorates presided over the territory of the Soviet Union until the dissolution of the USSR in 1991.
+The newly independent countries established their own independent muftiates or "spiritual administrations" based on the remnants of the Soviet system, such the Central Spiritual Administration of the Muslims of Russia, the Clerical Board of Ukraine's Muslims, the Religious Council of the Caucasus, the Spiritual Administration of the Muslims of Kazakhstan, and others.

 South-Eastern Europe

 Countries in southern-eastern Europe who inherited large Muslim populations after gaining their independence from the Ottoman Empire between the 17th and 19th centuries include: Albania, Bosnia-and-Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Macedonia, Montenegro, Romania, Serbia and Slovenia.

-Many of these muftiates were established by these countries following their independence from the Ottoman Empire.
+Many of these muftiates or riyasats were established by these countries following their independence from the Ottoman Empire.